ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 privacy violation; or the result may have some property that is desirable to the adversary ("stats poisoning").

+Depending on the deployment and threat model, there are different ways to address Sybil attacks, including, though not limited to:

+1. Authenticating clients, as described in {{client-auth}};
+1. Removing client-specific metadata on individual reports, such as through the use of anonymizing proxies in the upload flow, as described in {{anon-proxy}}; or
+1. Applying differential privacy protections, as described in {{dp}}.

 ### Client authentication {#client-auth}

-In settings where it is practical for each Client to have an identity provisioned (e.g., a user logged into a backend service or a hardware device programmed with an identity), Client authentication is a highly effective way for the Aggregators (or an authenticating proxy deployed between clients and the Aggregators; see {{anon-proxy}}) to ensure that all reports come from authentic Clients and to enforce policy on things like upload rates.
+In settings where it is practical for each Client to have an identity provisioned (e.g., a user logged into a backend service or a hardware device programmed with an identity), Client authentication can help Aggregators (or an authenticating proxy deployed between clients and the Aggregators; see
+{{anon-proxy}}) ensure that all reports come from authentic Clients.
 Note that because the Helper never handles messages directly from the Clients, reports would have to use an extension ({{upload-extensions}}) to convey authentication information to the Helper.

 However, in some deployments, it will not be practical to require Clients to authenticate, so Client authentication is not mandatory in DAP.
 For example, a